Top Things to Do in Majuli

 Garmur Satra

 • Garmur Satra – This historic Satra was established in 1656 by Jayaharideva and is considered to be one of the Royal Satras of the island.
-The Garmur Satra houses numerous articles and artifacts that can offer you deeper insight into the beliefs and traditions of locals.
-During the Raas Festival, both men and women take part in the celebrations which is against the rules of the other Satras.
+The Garmur Satra houses numerous articles and artefacts that can offer you deeper insight into the beliefs and traditions of locals.
+During the Raas Festival, both men and women take part in the celebrations, which is against the rules of the other Satras.

 • Auniati Satra – The Ahom Ruler Sultanla established this Satra in 1653 AD.
 The Auniati Satra has an idol of Lord Krishna that is believed to have been brought from Jagannath Puri.
-This Satra is considered to be the epicenter of Satriaya and Vaishnavism culture in Assam and is one of the most famous places to visit.
+This Satra is considered to be the epicentre of Satriaya and Vaishnavism culture in Assam and is one of the most famous places to visit.

 • Tengapania – Located at the banks of the River Brahmaputra, Tengapania is a mesmerizing site.
 It houses a golden temple structure and is a great representation of the Ahom style of architecture.